neonwatty/meme_search/README.md

 Meme Search is under active development!
 See the `CHANGELOG.md` in this repo for a record of the most recent changes.

-## Contributing

-Contributions are welcome!
-Please see `CONTRIBUTING.md` for basic instructions!
+## Feature requests and contributing

+Feature requests and contributions are welcome!

-See [the issues of this repository](https://github.com/neonwatty/meme_search/issues) for suggested enhancements to contribute to / weight in on!
+See [the discussion section of this repository](https://github.com/neonwatty/meme_search/discussions) for suggested enhancements to contribute to / weight in on!

+Please see `CONTRIBUTING.md` for some boilerplate ground rules for contributing.

 ## Running tests